 New Graduate Nurse Resume Guide [Examples + Templates]

-Congrats, RN! 🎓 You've hustled through clinicals, passed the NCLEX (major flex 💪), and now you're ready to get hired.
-Only problem?
-Your resume is giving ✨blank page energy✨—and you're low-key panicking about having "no real experience."
+Congrats, New Graduate Nurse! 🎓 You've hustled through clinicals, passed the NCLEX (major flex 💪), and now you're ready to put all your well earned skills to work.
+Only issue is your course work did not inlcude extensive notes on how to write a resume for job searching.
+Your resume is giving ✨blank page energy✨—and you're low-key panicking about having "no to very less real experience."

-This guide is your resume GPS: we'll show you exactly what to write, how to format it, and what hiring managers actually care about.
-Spoiler alert: it's not the number of paid jobs you've had—it's how you present your clinical skills, education, and potential.
+I have written this guide, which will act is your resume GPS: we'll show you exactly -- what to write, how to write it, how to format it, and what hiring managers are actually looking for.
+Note -- it's not the number of paid jobs you've had—it's how you present your clinical skills, education, and potential.
 (Yes, those 12-hour rotations do count.)

-Whether you're aiming for a new grad residency, a busy med-surg floor, or your dream ICU spot, we'll help you stand out from the stack with confidence.
+Whether your goal is to get new grad residency, a busy med-surg floor, or your dream ICU spot, we can help you stand out from the stack with confidence.

 ✨ What you'll find here: